WAaronD/FreeWILLI_wasd/README.md

 1. **Listener**: The real-time acoustic data processing program.

 2. **Simulator**: A program for simulating a hydrophone array.
 Sends pre-recorded data as UDP packets to a specified IP address and port.
-Used for testing and development of the listener_program.
+Used for testing and development of the Listener program.

 The repository is organized as follows:
 - ```.github/workflows/```: Contains GitHub Actions workflows for continuous integration and deployment.